-- First and foremost, tell your kid to prepare the frosting.
-To make the frosting, she has to add ¼ teaspoon of cream of tartar to 1 cup frosting.
+- First and foremost, tell your child to prepare the frosting.
+To make the frosting, they have to add ¼ teaspoon of cream of tartar to 1 cup of frosting.
 You can use either homemade or store bought frosting.

 - Transfer the frosting mixture in the plastic bag and cut a hole in the corner.

-- Using the frosting as glue, tell your kid to stick the four double crackers in the shape of a rectangle.
-Now have her glue two graham cracker halves to the sides to make a complete box.
+- Using the frosting as glue, tell your child to stick the four double crackers in the shape of a rectangle.
+Now, have them glue two graham cracker halves to the sides to make a complete box.

 - It’s your responsibility now to place the walls of the house up against something so that the house dries straight.

-- Tell your kid to put the frosting on the corners of two more graham crackers.
-Your kid has to place the crackers on either side of the corner to make a peak.
+- Instruct your child to put the frosting on the corners of two more graham crackers.
+They have to place the crackers on either side of the corner to make a peak.
 It will be the roof of the house.
 Leave the house to dry for an hour or more.

-- Once the structure dries, tell your kid to coat each side of the frosting.
-Encourage your child to use her imagination for decorating the house.
-He can use gumdrops, candies, M&M’s or anything she likes for decorating her gingerbread house.
+- Once the structure dries, your child can coat each side of the frosting.
+Encourage them to use their imagination to decorate the house.
+They can use gumdrops, candies, M&M’s or anything they like to decorate their gingerbread house.

-This is the easy gingerbread house recipe for kids that you will ever find.
+This is the easiest gingerbread house recipe for kids you will ever find.

 2. Simple Gingerbread House